 Whilst researching my Robson family, miners from Wallsend and Newcastle Upon Tyne, Northumberland, I came across the Russell Wallsend Mine disaster which occurred on 23 October 1821, nearly 200 years ago.

 It took quite some time to piece together the history of the Robson family and in this quest I had an amazing collaboration with Sandy Murray, another Robson family researcher.
 It was Sandy who showed me how to find the Bishop’s Transcripts from Durham and Northumberland from FamilySearch.org, a free search engine which has generously uploaded some of the original Parish Registers to their website.
 The only proviso is that you have to know exactly what you are looking for and have the correct dates because it is a matter of slowly and carefully going through the registers page by page to identify your relatives.

-Knowing that my 3x great grandfather Matthew Robson was married three times, twice in England and another marriage after his migration to Australia my work needed to be methodical.
+Knowing that my 3x great grandfather Matthew Robson was married three times, twice in Northumberland, England and another marriage after his migration to Australia my work needed to be methodical.
 Matthew’s complicated family life made it even more important to correctly identify his wives and the children from each of these marriages.
-Much of this information I have already dealt with in my family chapter on The Robson Family of Northumberland, so I will not repeat any of this information, nor include the original records, I will simply provide a short summary, which shows how I came across a tragedy in our Robson family.
+Much of this information I have already dealt with in my family chapter on The Robson Family of Northumberland, so I will not repeat any of that information, nor include the original records, I will simply provide a short summary, which shows how I came across a mining tragedy in our Robson family.

 I hope these original burial records may help other researchers to find their ancestors among these pages from the Burial Register of St Peter’s Church, Wallsend, Northumberland.